The dark vision of a deserted planet Earth will inevitably become terrible reality. – The scientific question is when.

 Technical means to control the one (and only) interstellar state are possibly periodical "civilization unlock keys" sent by "lightyear laser" from Earth's Moon. - But that's speculation.
 More substantial is the principle: remotely working unbreakable rulership.

-A sceptical blog post by Charles Stross, 2007, about colonisation of exoplanets: "Colonize the Gobi desert, colonise the North Atlantic in winter - then get back to me about the rest of the solar system! "
+A sceptical blog post by Charles Stross, 2007, about colonisation of other planets: "Colonize the Gobi desert, colonise the North Atlantic in winter - then get back to me about the rest of the solar system!"

 My estimation addresses two main points: